spcorcor18/LPO-8800/lectures/Lecture 11 - Bivariate regression 1/README.md

 ## Stata commands:

-Calculate the least squares intercept and slope coefficient for response variable *yvar* and explanatory variable *xvar*.
+Calculate the least squares intercept and slope coefficient for response variable *yvar* and explanatory variable *xvar*:

 `regress yvar xvar`

 Calculate predicted values or residuals for *y* after a `regress` command.
 (The option `xb` tells Stata you want predicted values.
-Use the option `resid` if you want residuals).
+Use the option `resid` if you want residuals):

 `predict varname, xb`

-Calculate Cook’s influence values following a regression.
+Calculate Cook’s influence values following a regression:

 `predict varname, cook`

-Plot a best fit line for *yvar* using the explanatory variable *xvar*.
+Plot a best fit line for *yvar* using the explanatory variable *xvar*:

 `graph twoway lfit yvar xvar`